 Figure 3-19.
-Box and whisker plots of surface, midwater and bottom salinity at selected fixed-stations (see Figure 3-17) between 1991 and 2014 (reproduced from Atkins, Inc. 2017).
+Box and whisker plots of surface, midwater, and bottom salinity at selected fixedstations (sampling station are arrayed from downstream to upstream along the x-axis; see Figure 3-17) between 1991 and 2014 (reproduced from Atkins, Inc. 2017).
 Stations are arrayed from downstream to upstream along the x-axis.

-3.3.3.2.
-Dissolved Oxygen
+3.3.3.2 Dissolved Oxygen